cogment/cogment-doc/docs/reference/python.md

 `receiver`: _str_ - Name of the receiver of the message.
 The string could contain wildcard characters to represent multiple receivers intended by the sender.

 `payload`: _google.protobuf.Any instance_ - Data for a received message.
 The class enclosed in `google.protobuf.Any` is of the type set by the sender; It is the responsibility of the receiver to manage the data received (i.e. determine the type and unpack the data).
+Can be `None` if there is no data.